jetsonhacks/bootFromUSB/README.md

 ## Step 1: Boot the Jetson
-During the initial setup of L4T 32.5, the firmware for all Jetson Nano developer kits relocate the boot firmware from the micro SD card to Jetson module integrated QSPI-NOR flash memory.
+During the initial setup of L4T 32.5, the firmware for all Jetson Nano developer kits relocate the boot firmware from the micro SD card to the Jetson module integrated QSPI-NOR flash memory.
 This also changes the layout of the SD card.

 ## Step 2: Prepare the USB Drive
 Plug in the USB drive.